HadrienG2/copy-on-write-ptr/README.md

 the flag to true along the way.

-=== COPY ON WRITE IN A MULTI-THREADED WORLD ===
+# Copy-on-write in a multithreaded world

 If thread safety is desired, then copy-on-write gets more complicated, because we need to handle two data races:

-   1/ Two threads attempt to write new values into CoW data at the same time, potentially causing multiple lazy copies.
+   1. Two threads attempt to write new values into CoW data at the same time, potentially causing multiple lazy copies.
-   2/ A thread attempts to assign a new value to the cow_ptr while another is performing a write to the contained data.
+   2. A thread attempts to assign a new value to the cow_ptr while another is performing a write to the contained data.

 Another data race that cannot be avoided in a library-based copy-on-write implementation is that writing to a cow_ptr potentially invalidates the address of the data it points to.
 Therefore, client threads should be very careful when